 The NVC reviews the petition and then sends the parent or applicant in the foreign country a package with information and instructions.
 This package contains the applicant’s case number and invoice ID number.
 Each of these numbers is different for applicants so that they can be identified when the times comes to apply for the IR5 visa.

 Applying for the IR5 visa

 Since the IR5 visa does not have an annual cap or priority dates, the parent can start the application immediately after the petition is approved.
-The application for the visa is done at the U.S Embassy or Consulate where the applicant lives.
+The applicant should apply for US parents visa at the U.S Embassy or Consulate in their home country.
 In this stage, the U.S citizen will not have many duties and the decision will now be up to the officials who review the case in the U.S Embassy.

 File Form DS-260